awsdocs/amazon-detective-admin-guide/doc_source/what-is-detective.md

 For information on how master accounts manage behavior graphs, see [For master accounts: Managing the accounts in your behavior graph](master-account-graph-management.md)\.
 For information on how member accounts manage their behavior graph invitations and memberships, see [For member accounts: Managing behavior graph invitations and memberships](member-account-graph-management.md)\.

 The master account uses the analytics and visualizations generated from the behavior graph to investigate AWS resources and GuardDuty findings\.
-The Detective integration with GuardDuty and AWS Security Hub allows you to pivot from a GuardDuty finding in these services directly into the Detective console\.
+The Detective integrations with GuardDuty and AWS Security Hub allow you to pivot from a GuardDuty finding in these services directly into the Detective console\.

 A Detective investigation focuses on the activity that is connected to the involved AWS resources\.
 For an overview of the investigation process in Detective, see [How Amazon Detective is used for investigation](https://docs.aws.amazon.com/detective/latest/userguide/detective-investigation-about.html) in *Detective User Guide*\.